 Ecstatic Dance – Various Times and Venues

 Ecstatic Dance is basically a sober dance-off.
-No drugs, no alcohol just sweaty hippies jigging to tribal beats and cheesy mantras.
+No alcohol, just sweaty hippies jigging to tribal beats and cheesy mantras.
 It’s actually good fun once you get into it and the event does attract rather a lot of tightly bodied, hot yoginis.
 There are a few different places in Goa doing Ecstatic Dance so keep an eye out for posters.

 However, up in Arambol, the bourgeois hippy-centre of Shunya does it every Wednesday.